griffinteller/parallel-SAT/docs/proposal.md

 ```
 [citation for psuedocode](https://en.wikipedia.org/wiki/DPLL_algorithm#The_algorithm)

 While still potentially exponential in time complexity, DPLL terminates efficiently for many natural problem instances.
-Additionally, the DPLL algorithm provides two possibles modes of parallelism: first, over the recursive call tree, and second over the inner routines (`unit-propogate` and `pure-literal-assign`).
+Additionally, the DPLL algorithm provides two possible modes of parallelism: first, over the recursive call tree, and second over the inner routines (`unit-propogate` and `pure-literal-assign`).

 ### The Challenge